Bayesian Learning with Wasserstein Barycenters: Wasserstein distances and Barycenters: a quick review

-From now until the end of the article, unless otherwise stated, we assume: \begin{assumption} $(\mathcal{X},d) $ is a separable locally-compact geodesic space and $p\geq 1$. \end{assumption} Geodesic means that is complete and any pair of points admit a mid-point with respect to $d$.
-The reader can think of $\mathcal X$ as a Euclidean space with $d$ the Euclidean distance.
-On the other hand $d^p$ will control the tail of the models to be considered.
-We now recall some elements of optimal transport theory.
+We shall now introduce objects analogous to those in Proposition \ref{prop EL} but suited to {\it Wasserstein distances} on the space of probability measures.
+The following framework is adopted in the sequel: \begin{assumption} The metric space $(\mathcal{X},d) $ is a separable locally-compact geodesic space endowed with a $\sigma$-finite Borel measure $\lambda$ and $p\geq 1$. \end{assumption} By \textit{geodesic} we mean that the space $(\mathcal{X},d) $ is complete and any pair of points admit a mid-point with respect to $d$.
+Next, we briefly recall some basic elements of optimal transport theory and Wasserstein distances, referring to \cite{villani2003topics,villani2008optimal} for general background.